 - Viewed as supporting the business and IT strategy

-- Utilizes established methodologies and framework for project management
+- Utilises established methodologies and framework for project management

-- Able to measure and prove the realization of benefits (business value)
+- Able to measure and prove the realisation of benefits (business value)

 - Has outward focus on business needs, not inward focus on processes

 - Practices good relationship management, from executive sponsorship to project management.

 The bottom line is that in order to separate a best-in-class and fully mature PMO from the rest of the pack you not only require great information, such as best practices, but you also need great PMO software.